Coronavirus in Italy: Updated Map and Live Case Count

 Latest Update | Tuesday 18th August

 From this Thursday those arriving into the Milan airports of Malpensa and Linate from high risk countries will have to be tested for Coronavirus.
-It’s possible and reccomended to book your test in advance to avoid any long waiting times or delay once arriving in Italy or if possible you are allowed to also get tested in the country you are departing from prior to flying.
+It’s possible and recommended to book your test in advance to avoid any long waiting times or delay once arriving in Italy or if possible you are allowed to also get tested in the country you are departing from prior to flying.

 Latest Update | Monday 17th August